top of page

 What is the Academy?

-Your child will be able to attend unlimited Academy classes where our team of coaches will guide and supervise all sessions.
+Your child will be able to attend up to 3 Academy classes per week where our team of coaches will guide and supervise all sessions.
 The programme evolves with your child.
 All sessions are required to be booked on the FitSense App.

 How do they join?

-In order to prepare your child for the Academy classes we require them to attend 3 one to one Induction sessions with our Strength & Conditioning Coaches.
+In order to prepare your child for the Academy classes we require them to attend 3 consecutive induction sessions with our Strength & Conditioning Coaches which take place at 5pm on Fridays.
 The training sessions will cover basic lifts, movement patterns, postural awareness, linear/lateral movement skills as well as safety in the gym environment.
 They will also receive a training diary which they will record during their sessions.
 This allows us and your child to monitor progress at anytime.

 How much does it cost?